Spider-Woman (Gwen Stacy): Origin

+Spider-Verse

 In the "Spider-Verse" storyline, Gwen of Earth-65 is one of many other Spider-Totems across the multiverse recruited to fight the vampiric Morlun and the Inheritors.
 Although she is one of several people called Spider-Women who appear, she seems to be the only Spider who is also Gwen Stacy, leading to the nickname "Spider-Gwen."
 Gwen realizes most of her counterparts in other universes are dead, including the Earth-616 Gwen Stacy who was the first love of Peter Parker, leader of the group fighting the Inheritors.
 Telling Peter she likewise failed to save her version of him, they both agree to look out for each other.
 Though Gwen deals with both criminals and enemies in the police department, she also makes allies such as her Earth's versions of Captain America (Samantha Wilson), Reed Richards, and Peggy Carter, the leader of S.H.I.E.L.D.

+Web Warriors

 Gwen meets Spider heroes of other worlds again on Battleworld in the Secret Wars storyline.
 During the crossover storyline Sitting in a Tree, she explores a possible romance with Miles Morales, but they stay as friends.
 Along with battling menaces on her own world, Gwen joins the Web Warriors, a group of Spiders with dimensional-travel devices who combat threats to other universes, particularly worlds that no longer have a Spider of its own to defend it.
-During the Dead No More: The Clone Conspiracy storyline, she poses as a clone of Earth-616 Gwen Stacy to help Peter and Kaine Parker stop a threat involving the Jackal's Carrion Virus.
+During the Dead No More: The Clone Conspiracy storyline, as a Web Warrior, she poses as the reanimated Earth-616 Gwen Stacy (616-Gwen's soul in a clone body) while 616-Gwen is elsewhere to help Peter and Kaine Parker stop a threat involving Jackal's Carrion Virus.

+Spider-Women

+Over Spider-Women, Gwen teams up with the Jessica Drew and Cindy Moon of Earth-616 against S.I.L.K. of Earth-65.